jincheng-yang/jincheng-yang.github.io/index.md

 # About Me

 Hi, I am Jincheng!
 I am a Dickson instructor in the [Department of Mathematics](https://mathematics.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu).
 I completed my Ph.D. in Mathematics at [The University of Texas at Austin](https://www.utexas.edu) in March 2022, under the supervision of [Prof. Caffarelli](https://web.ma.utexas.edu/users/caffarel/) and [Prof. Vasseur](https://web.ma.utexas.edu/users/vasseur/).
-My research interests include analysis, partial differential equations, fluid dynamics, including incompressible Euler equations, Navier-Stokes equations, and surface quasi-geostrophic equations.
+My research interests include analysis, partial differential equations, fluid dynamics, including the incompressible Euler equation and the Navier-Stokes equation.
 I received my bachelor's degree at [Xi'an Jiaotong University](http://www.xjtu.edu.cn), where I was also a student in the Special Class for the Gifted Young before my undergraduate study.

 </div>